-Simmons Engineering Inc. and Simmons Slicing Knife Company are founded by Harry Gustafson, Sr. Simmons Engineering Inc. begins producing bread slicing blades while Simmons Slicing Knife Company markets consumer cutlery.
+Simmons Engineering Corp. and Simmons Slicing Knife Company are founded by Harry Gustafson, Sr. Simmons Engineering Corp. begins producing bread slicing blades while Simmons Slicing Knife Company markets consumer cutlery.
 Both companies utilize the same production facilities in Barrington, IL while Gustafson, Sr. rents office space at the Merchandise Mart in Chicago to coordinate sales efforts and administrative duties.

 Harry Gustafson, Sr. passes away.
 His widow, Gertrude, and son, Harry Gustafson, Jr., begin rebuilding Simmons by consolidating its office and production facilities, relocating both to a single facility in Evanston, IL.